 Have You Practiced Notice Writing?

 The farmer tells the rich to keep their money if they are meant to be so cruel and mean.
 He is not hurt that they do not notice the stand but he is hurt at the way he is treated and ignored.
-He wishes for some city life and money which he has seen in movies and other media but the political parties are denying him all these plush life.
+He wishes for some city life and money which he has seen in movies and other media but the political parties are denying him all these plush lives.

 It is known that some good doers plan to remove their poverty.
 They aimed to buy their property on the roadside to build theatres and stores.
 Good-doers plan to shift the villagers into the village huddled together.
 They wished to teach them the ways that could change their good and healthy habits.
-They even aimed to teach them to sleep during day time.
-The greedy good doers and beneficient beasts of prey desire to force the benefits on the poor village people and befool them.
+They even aimed to teach them to sleep during the day time.
+The greedy good doers and beneficent beasts of prey desire to force the benefits on the poor village people and befool them.

 Have You Revised An Elementary School Classroom in a Slum?